tdwilhelm/Nav/README.md

 Robot map based navigation answers the following questions:

---Where am I?
+--Where am I? /n
-    --**Localization:** it helps the robot know where it is
+    **Localization:** it helps the robot know where it is

 --Where am I going
     --**Mapping:** the robot needs to have a map of its environment to be able to recognize where he has been moving around so far